ngernest/regexes/notes.md

 this reason, there will not be any expressions to the left of the focal points.
 Contexts will represent left-most paths within the expression, and zippers will represent sets of such contexts.
 This set-based representation is reminiscent of the partial derivatives of Antimirov. (pg.
 23)

+## Questions for Jules
+- Is it possible to write a decision procedure in OCaml and then call that decision procedure in Coq (as part of proof by reflection)?
+  - I was thinking of using the OCaml code for using Antimirov derivatives to construct an NFA-based regex matcher (in `antimirov.ml`) and somehow calling the OCaml NFA construction code in Coq, but I wasn't sure how to do this